 We are guided by our principles while undertaking this mahi.
 Our principles are:

-- To support positive change for trans, takatāpui and intersex young people across Aotearoa New Zealand.
+- Support positive change for trans, takatāpui and intersex young people across Aotearoa New Zealand.

-- Work in a respectful way, listening to our community, working toward change supporting organisations and groups to help achieve their goals.
+- Work in a respectful way, listening to our community, working towards change by supporting organisations and groups to help achieve their goals.

 Donations and Support

-National and larger scale work will be supported through The Tindall Foundation directly, with no closing dates.
-For local work, donations will be between $500 – $15,000 (depending on the size of the region the work is for) and these will have donation closing dates, please get in touch directly with us for more information.
+National and larger-scale work will be supported through The Tindall Foundation directly, with no closing dates.
+For local work, donations will be between $500 – $15,000 (depending on the size of the region concerned) and these will have donation closing dates; please get in touch directly with us for more information.
 Our hope is that funding will be flexible, responsive, progressive, innovative and non-competitive.

 We will fund and support organisations led by and working with trans, takatāpui and intersex youth to: